Anglo-Persian War: Battle of Ahvaz

-The sappers were now continually employed in destroying Persian batteries, making roads, landing stages and huts in the unhealthy climate and so could not be spared for the sortie to Ahvaz, where the Royal Navy and forces from the 64th Foot and 78th Highlanders attacked the Persian force.
+The sappers were now continually employed in destroying Iranian batteries, making roads, landing stages and huts in the unhealthy climate and so could not be spared for the sortie to Ahvaz, where the Royal Navy and forces from the 64th Foot and 78th Highlanders attacked the Iranian force.
 The town fell to the British on 1 April 1857.

 Treaty of Paris (1857)

 On returning to Muhammarah on 4 April, the force learned that a treaty had been signed in Paris on 4 March, and hostilities ceased.
-When news of peace arrived, Outram was planning an invasion into the Persian interior that likely would have significantly escalated the war.
-The expeditionary force had thus successfully carried out its purpose by capturing Bushire, defeating the Persians at Khoosh-Ab and capturing a foothold in southern Mesopotamia, thus forcing the Persians to sue for terms.
+When news of peace arrived, Outram was planning an invasion into the Iranian interior that likely would have significantly escalated the war.
+The expeditionary force had thus successfully carried out its purpose by capturing Bushire, defeating the Iranians at Khosh-Ab and capturing a foothold in southern Mesopotamia, thus forcing the Iranians to sue for terms.
 Over the next few months, the force returned to India.
-In October, the British withdrew from Bushire.
-Most of the forces were soon inducted into operations in Central India to quell the Indian Mutiny in which both Havelock and Outram would distinguish themselves at the siege of Lucknow.
+In October, the British withdrew from Bushehr.
+Most of the forces were soon inducted into operations in Central India to quell the Indian Rebellion of 1857 in which both Havelock and Outram would distinguish themselves at the siege of Lucknow.

 Diplomacy

-Negotiations in Constantinople between Persian Ambassador Farrokh Khan and British Ambassador Stratford de Redcliffe ultimately broke down over British demands for the Persians replace their prime minister (Sadr-e Azam).
+Negotiations in Constantinople between Iranian Ambassador Farrokh Khan and British Ambassador Stratford de Redcliffe ultimately broke down over British demands for the Iranians to replace their prime minister (Sadr-e Azam).
 News of the onset of fighting resulted in a formal rupture of talks, but discussions soon began again in Paris, and both sides signed a peace treaty on 4 March in which the Shah agreed to withdraw from Herat and to refrain from further interference in the affairs of Afghanistan.
-In the treaty, the Persians agreed to withdraw from Herat, to apologise to the British ambassador on his return, to sign a commercial treaty, and to co-operate in suppressing the slave trade in the Persian Gulf.
+In the treaty, the Iranians agreed to withdraw from Herat, to apologise to the British ambassador on his return, to sign a commercial treaty, and to co-operate in suppressing the slave trade in the Persian Gulf.
 The British agreed not to shelter opponents of the Shah in the embassy and abandoned the demand of replacing the prime minister and requiring territorial concessions to the Imam of Muscat, a British ally.

-The Persians faithfully withdrew from Herat, which allowed the British to return their troops to India, where they were soon needed for combat in the Indian Mutiny.
+The Iranians faithfully withdrew from Herat, which allowed the British to return their troops to India, where they were soon needed for combat in the Indian Rebellion of 1857.
 Herat returned to more direct Afghan control when it was retaken by Dost Mohammed Khan in 1863.

+The loss of Herat, akin to the earlier loss of the Caucasian provinces, illustrated the limitations on authority over territories that were historically and culturally part of Greater Iran.
+Despite their deep-rooted ties, these areas could no longer be sustained as provinces within the Guarded Domains of Iran.